 - About Us

-We are pleased to announce a new consumer education blog entitled, “Crossing the Digital Divide” by Joseph Feigon.
-Joseph and his wife Mara moved to Mendocino county from San Francisco about eight years ago, and started building their own business: business management/bookkeeping (Mara), and IT solutions for individuals and small businesses (Joseph).
+Joseph Feigon is a technical wizard, and he is here to help you Cross the Digital Divide with his blog below.
+Joe and his wife Mara moved to Mendocino county from San Francisco about eight years ago, and started building their own business: business management/bookkeeping (Mara), and IT solutions for individuals and small businesses (Joseph).

 Joe’s experience with telecommunications dates back to the era of divestiture, when he sold phone systems and voice processing platforms to small and large businesses alike.
 As speed increased and fiber began to replace T-1 lines he moved into video and data.
 He rode the Internet wave and helped individuals and businesses to connect and access the Internet to fulfill their personal and business goals.
 He assisted several Bay area municipalities replace their aging PBX’s or Centrex systems with contemporary, VoIP based solutions to embrace exciting new technologies.